|

 Every other style of shield that I'm aware of that has a boss, uses it to protect the hand.
 That's roman shields and viking shields all the way through late period bucklers.

-A book may be able to teach you something of fighting, but it can't cover your back when the shield wall breaks up!
+_________________ A book may be able to teach you something of fighting, but it can't cover your back when the shield wall breaks up! |

 King of Swords